dmcbillleng/git_learn/readme.txt

 Creating a new branch is quick and simple.
 Merge branch with 'Fast Forward' disabled.
 A new bug coming & work on current branch not done yet!

+A new change to dev branch from Daniel Ke.